BaiTheBest/SparseLLM/README.md

 ## Disclaimer

 1. This repository is built upon the work introduced in the papers [SparseGPT](https://arxiv.org/abs/2301.00774) and [Wanda](https://arxiv.org/abs/2306.11695).
-2. **SparseLLM** aims to advance the research on improving fully local pruning methods for large language models (LLMs).
-Due to the iterative alternating optimization nature of **SparseLLM**, its running time will be longer than one-shot pruning methods such as **SparseGPT** or **Wanda**.
+2. *SparseLLM* aims to advance the research on improving fully local pruning methods for large language models (LLMs).
+Due to the iterative alternating optimization nature of *SparseLLM*, its running time will be longer than one-shot pruning methods such as SparseGPT or Wanda.
 Additionally, the performance and numerical stability of the alternating optimization process can be sensitive to the initialization of hyperparameters.